Aliasing in Near-Field Array Ambiguity Functions: a Spatial Frequency-Domain Framework: Aliasing artifacts in the ambiguity function

-The \gls{af} is an important tool used to evaluate the structural properties of a sensing system.
-Motivated by a maximum likelihood estimation approach in the presence of \gls{awgn}, it is defined as the noise-free matched-filter response of the sensing system for a \emph{tested} position $\testedloc$, while the \emph{true} source's position is $\sourceloc$.
-For the system defined in Section~\ref{sec:model}, its standard expression in a \emph{wideband} context is
+The \gls{af} is an important tool \rev{for evaluating} the structural properties of a sensing system.
+Motivated by a maximum likelihood estimation approach in the presence of \gls{awgn}, it is defined as the noise-free matched-filter response of the sensing system for a \emph{candidate} position $\testedloc$, while the \emph{true} source's position is $\sourceloc$.
+For a \emph{wideband} localization system, its standard expression is

-where $\bar\sigtx(t, \antloc \seppar \sourceloc) = \energy^{-\frac{1}{2}}(\sourceloc)\sigtx(t, \antloc \seppar \sourceloc)$.
+where $\bar\sigrx(t, \antloc \seppar \sourceloc) = \energy^{-\frac{1}{2}}(\sourceloc)\sigrx(t, \antloc \seppar \sourceloc)$.

 In practice, the \gls{af} is inherently tied to the probability of erroneously detecting $\testedloc$ instead of the true location $\sourceloc$.
-When multiple sources must be located, it also informs on the mutual interference between the signals received from the different sources.
-A higher value of $\ambifunband(\testedloc, \sourceloc)$ indicates a higher probability of failing to distinguish two sources respectively located in $\testedloc$ and $\sourceloc$.
-This situation typically arises, by definition, when $\testedloc$ and $\sourceloc$ are closer than the array’s resolution.
+When multiple sources must be located, it also \rev{quantifies} the mutual interference between signals received from the different \rev{\glspl{ue}}. \rev{Higher values of $\ambifunband(\testedloc, \sourceloc)$ indicate a higher probability of failing to resolve the two locations.} This situation typically arises, by definition, when $\testedloc$ and $\sourceloc$ are separated by less than the array’s intrinsic resolution.
 However, the grating lobes reveal pairs of \emph{further apart} locations that can also be unresolvable.
 This emphasizes the need to study their properties.

-In the narrowband settings of this paper, the \gls{af} reduces to the correlation function between possible pairs of steering signals, providing the theoretical signature of the antenna array.
-When associated with the measurement of the continuous steering signal, it yields
+In the narrowband settings of this paper, the \gls{af} reduces to the correlation function between possible pairs of steering signals, providing the theoretical signature of the antenna array. \rev{For the continuous steering signal, it is expressed as}

 where we define the \emph{matched signal} as